 - PhD candidates bear the primary responsibility for the completion of their PhD project and for their academic and personal development.
 They conduct research in an autonomous fashion and take responsibility for the progress of their project.
-Specifically, this means: - PhD candidates keep informed about their rights and duties and about the relevant regulations of their university. - PhD candidates comply with the principles of good scientific practice. - PhD candidates regularly report to the PhD committee on the progress of their PhD project, based on the agreed work plan, which can be adjusted where necessary. - PhD candidates inform the PhD committee or other appropriate body about any potential difficulties in good time, and take part in the search for solutions of conflict situations. - PhD candidates integrate into their working group and daily life at the Center.
-They network within the scientific community and thereby further their independence. - PhD candidates bear in mind their own career development and make use of appropriate offers and advisory services.
+Specifically, this means that: - PhD candidates inform themselves about their rights and duties and about the relevant doctoral regulations of their university. - PhD candidates comply with the principles of good scientific practice. - PhD candidates regularly report to their PhD committee on the progress of their PhD project, based on the agreed work plan, which can be adjusted where necessary. - PhD candidates inform their PhD committee or other appropriate body at an early stage about any potential difficulties, and take part in the search for solutions of conflict situations. - PhD candidates integrate into their working group and daily life at the Center.
+They network within the community and thereby further their independence. - PhD candidates take an active role in their own career development and make use of appropriate offers and advisory services.
 The PhD committee and PhD candidate discuss possible career goals for the period after the PhD at an early stage.